chettrick/stm32cubef4/Projects/STM32F411RE-Nucleo/Examples/RTC/RTC_Calendar/readme.txt

       and date are displayed on Debugger.

 2. When power on reset occurs:
-LED2 is turned ON when the RTC configuration is done correctly.
 The current time and date are updated and displayed on the debugger in aShowTime and aShowDate variables.